Internship, Senior Thesis, Senior Project, and International Study Information

 Most of the majors offered by WWU College of the Environment require students to complete 5 credits of experiential learning.
 These credits can be any combination of Internship, Senior Project, Senior Thesis, or some International Studies courses.

-The College of the Environment requires that all Internship, Senior Thesis, Senior Project and International Study Reports be submitted in a digital format.
-Some completed reports are available on the Internship Report server (requires a WWU Login).
+The College of the Environment requires that all Internship, Senior Thesis, Senior Project, and International Study Reports be submitted in a digital format (PDF).
+Some completed reports are available through the WWU Library on WESTERN CEDAR.

 If you have any questions about internships, projects or thesis, schedule an appointment with Ed Weber.

 You MUST be registered for internship credits (ENVS 498B, UEPP 498B, or ESCI 498B) during the quarter in which ANY part of the internship is being performed, to include Summer Session.
 The number of credits enrolled each quarter should match the hours you are working on the internship.
 30 hours work = 1 credit of internship.
 Internships often take more than one quarter to complete.
 In that case, you should estimate the amount of time you will work each quarter, and split your credits accordingly.

 - Example: You perform internship for 240 hours during Summer Session and 60 hours during Fall Quarter.
 You must be registered for internship credits during BOTH Summer (8 credits) and Fall (2 credits) quarters.

 It may be that your organization requires more hours then you need for your internship.
 In that case, it’s between you and your site supervisor to arrange those additional hours.

 - Example: You’re internship site requires a 10-week (400 hour) commitment, but you only need 10 credits, which is a 300 hours.
 The additional 100 hours is not required for the completion of the 10 credits, but may still be valuable work experience, that you may choose to complete outside of your degree requirements.
 If you are unsure of your experiential learning requirement, please speak with a CENV Academic Advisor.